jsoysouvanh/Refureku/README.md

 - Arbitrary properties (like tags) on any entity (struct, class, field, method, enum, enum value)
 - Reflection metadata is regenerated only when a file has changed
 - Can instantiate any objects just from an archetype (which is obtainable by name or id)
+- Know at compile-time if a struct/class is reflected or not (can be combined with if constexpr expression)

 ## Classes overview
 ### Archetype